lamhq/tech-notes/pages/devops/aws/2-compute/6-disaster-recovery.md

 # Disaster Recovery Strategies

-## Recovery Point Objective (RPO)
+## Recovery Point Objective

-In the event of a disaster/failure, **At what point in time do you want your data recovered to?**

-Put simply, how much data can you afford to lose?
-Twenty-four hours?
-Twelve hours?
-Minutes?
-Seconds?
+Recovery Point Objective (RPO) represents the **maximum allowable data loss** after recovering from a disaster, failure, or similar event.
+It’s measured in terms of time.

+*For instance, if an organization has an RPO of 60 minutes, it means they need to back up their system every 60 minutes.*

-Typically speaking, the lower the time, the greater the cost.
+The lower the time, the greater the cost to achieve that.

+RPO focuses on data loss tolerance.

+## Recovery Time Objective

-## Recovery Time Objective (RTO)
+Recovery Time Objective (RTO) refers to the **maximum allowable time to recover** and resume normal operations after a disaster or disruption.

-In the event of a failure, **how fast do you need your environment recovered?** (i.e., the downtime the business can handle).
+RTO deals with how quickly an organization can resume business processes after a disaster.

-> How long can your website be down?
+*How long can your website be down?*

 ## Backup and Restore